OpenNMT/nmt-wizard-docker/README.md

 We recommend using the Docker images that are available on [Docker Hub](https://hub.docker.com/u/nmtwizard).

 The Docker image entrypoint is a Python script that exposes the same command line interface for all frameworks.
-For example, run the command below to list available options:
+For example, run the commands below to download the latest OpenNMT-tf image and list the available options:

 ```bash
 docker pull nmtwizard/opennmt-tf